-Objective 4 s promoted and used as a means parading disputes Key activities agreemen that the pa of dialogu ediation in areas where local t has not been reached, to ensure arties are made aware of the benefits e mediation where appropriate Measures Outputs of parading dispute mediation is facilitate The Commission has had significant engagement with stakeholders and has continued to undertake outreach.
-The Commission has not identified any circumstances which it considers formal mediation the appropriate form of action at the present time.
-The Commission does not have the legal power to force parties into mediation.
-For mediation to be meaningful and productive all parties must be willing to engage with the process.
-The Commission has however seen some local engagement and accommodations reached.
+Objective 4 Mediation is promoted and us disputes sed as a means to resolve parading Key activities Explore mediation in areas where local agreement has not been reached, to ensure that the parties are made aware of the benefits of dialogue Facilitate mediation where appropriate Measures Outputs of parading disputes in which mediation is facilitated The Commission has had significant engagement with stakeholders and has continued to undertake outreach.
+Formal mediation is taking place in one area with a report expected from Mediation NI once completed.

-Objective 5 accession planning for the nt of Commissioners and staff Key activities Ensure sta discharge affing levels are adequate to functions Advertise manner Secretariat vacancies in a timely nen vacancies in the Commission are ise and liaise with NIO with regard to ents place and suitable induction programme is in is provided to all Commissioners pers of the Secretariat Measures Outputs and % of secretari unfilled for one mon 0 and % of Commission sioner 0 % of staff and Comr who complete mand training 100% of Secretariat 85% Commissioners
+Objective 5 Effective succession planning for the appointment of Commissioners and Secretariat staff Key activities Ensure staffing levels are adequate to discharge functions Advertise Secretariat vacancies in a timely manner

+Identify when vacancies in the Commission are likely to arise and liaise with NIO with regard to replacements Ensure a suitable induction programme is in place and is provided to all Commissioners and members of the Secretariat Measure Outputs of secretariat vacancies unfilled for one month or more 1 1 and % of Commissione ssioner vacancies 0 % of staff and Commissioners who complete mandatory training Due to changes in Commissioners and Secretariat staff from January - March, training has been moved to Qtr 2 of 2024.

-Objective 6 ards of governance and p maintained Key activities Audit and regular ba Risk Committee meet on a Ensure ac in place lequate and appropriate systems are Regularly the Busine review and monitor progress against ess Plan Regularly review and update Risk Register Complete Stewardship statements Attend gor Sponsor b vernance meetings with body Completion a timely m on of Annual Report and Accounts in nanner • Implemen tation of audit recommendations Training for or Commissioners and Secretariat Completion n of Audit Self Assessment Completion assessment on of Commissioners' self ent audit Regular m within bud nonitoring of budget to ensure spend Measures Outputs of Audit and Risk (meetings Committee 4 of Internal Audit R an overall rating of s • 2 % spend against bu dget The Commission finished the financial year in a 6.3% underspend position.
-Completion and pub Annual Report and A per statute Completed.
-Annual Report and Account published and laid before parliament July 2022
+Objective 6 High standards of governance and stewardship maintained Key activities Audit and Risk Committee meet on a regular basis Ensure adequate and appropriate systems are in place Regularly review and monitor progress against the Business Plan Regularly review and update Risk Register Complete Stewardship statements Attend governance meetings with Sponsor body Completion of Annual Report and Accounts in a timely manner Implementation of audit recommendations Training for Commissioners and Secretariat Completion of Audit Self-Assessment Completion of Commissioners' self-assessment audit Regular monitoring of budget to ensure spend within budget Measure Outputs of Audit and Risk Committee meetings 4 of Internal Audit Reports with an overall rating of satisfactory 2 % spend against budget The Commission finished the financial year in a 4.39% underspend position.
+Completion and publication of Annual Report and Accounts as per statute Completed.
+Annual Report and Account published and laid before parliament July 2023.